 Council of National Defense Collection

-The Council of National Defense was created in 1916 to coordinate the war effort during World War I. Members consisted of the Secretary of War, the Secretary of the Navy, the Secretary of the Interior, the Secretary of Agriculture, the Secretary of Commerce, and the Secretary of Labor, along with a nonpartisan advisory board appointed by the President.
+The Council of National Defense was created in 1916 to coordinate the U.S. war effort during World War I. Members consisted of the Secretary of War, the Secretary of the Navy, the Secretary of the Interior, the Secretary of Agriculture, the Secretary of Commerce, and the Secretary of Labor, along with a nonpartisan advisory board appointed by the President.
 In 1917, the Council advised states to create their own Councils of Defense.
 Some states also appointed separate Councils for women and African Americans.
 The Council was disbanded in 1921.

 Scope and Contents